purestorage/helm-charts/operator-k8s-plugin/README.md

 More details on using the snapshot functionality can be found [here](../docs/flex-snapshot-for-flasharray.md)

+# Using Labels to control volume topology

+More details on using configuration labels can be found [here](../docs/flex-volume-using-labels.md)

 ## Uninstall
 To uninstall the Pure FlexVolume Operator, run
 ```